Welcome to LifeCourse!

-Completing and submitting your ethics application must be done through the Ethics Review Manager (ERM).
-A user guide can be viewed here.
+You must complete and submit your ethics application through the Ethics Review Manager (ERM).
+See the ERM user guide for more information.

 Is there a deadline for my ethics application?

 New ‘greater than low risk’ applications are reviewed on the first Monday of each month.
-See a list of these dates here.
+Other applications must be submitted by the relevant dates.
+The REG website also has a list of these dates.

 Did you know?